 Mann-Whitney test is the non-parametric alternative of parametric 2- sample t-test, in which we compare the median of two independent sample groups with each other.

 - Example – Compare median cycle time of machine A and B

 Similarly, the Kruskal Wallis test and Mood’s median test are the non-parametric alternative of the parametric ANOVA test, in which we compare the median of more than 2 sample groups with each other.

 - Example – Compare operations of three different plants of the company A, B, and C.

 Again, the Friedman test is the non-parametric alternative of the parametric two-way ANOVA test, in which we compare different treatment effects on the same sample data.

-- Example – Compare treatment effect of treatment A, B, and C on patients data.
+- Example – Compare treatment effect of treatments A, B, and C on patient’s data.

 These are the important NPT test which is used as a non parametric alternative to the parametric test when the data is not normally distributed.

 - NPT tests are called distribution-free test because it has very few numbers of assumptions but while performing parametric tests you have to follow certain assumptions like normality assumptions.

 - Because of few assumptions, NPT tests are easier to perform and more robust in nature.